Azure/azure-service-operator/docs/development.md

 ## Step-by-Step for developing a new operator using the generic controller

 This project utilizes a generic async controller that separates out the Kubernetes controller logic from the corresponding Azure service interactions.
-So there are a few extra steps as listed below you will need to do while using Kubebuilder to generate a new operator.
+There are a few extra steps as listed below you will need to follow while using kubebuilder to generate a new operator.

 1. Clone the repository to your computer.
 Run `go mod download` to download dependencies.
 It doesn't show any progress bar and takes a while to download all of dependencies.
 2. Ensure you have `Kubebuilder` installed on your computer.